Royals vs. Mariners Player Props Betting Odds

 Pérez Stats

-- Perez has picked up a hit in two straight games.
-During his last five outings he is hitting .381 with a double, two home runs and nine RBI.
+- Perez has picked up at least one hit in three straight games.
+During his last five outings he is hitting .476 with a double, two home runs and nine RBI.

 Pérez Recent Games